Flag of Antarctica

-A flag of Antarctica is a flag or flag design that represents the continent of Antarctica.
-As a condominium with no single governing body, it does not have an official flag of its own.
+As a condominium with no single governing body, the continent of Antarctica does not have an official flag of its own.
 However, several designs have been created for the purpose of representing the continent.

+This should be distinguished from flags flown in Antarctica in general, which includes those used by national missions and outposts in Antarctica.

 Flag designs

 Since the 1970s, there have been many designs proposed as a flag for Antarctica.

-White flag
+White flag (1929)

-In 1929, members of the British Australian and New Zealand Antarctic Research Expedition on RRS Discovery used white cotton sheeting to improvise a courtesy ensign (a flag used as a token of respect by vessels while in foreign waters) for a continent without a flag of its own.
-It is now in the National Maritime Museum in London.
+In 1929, members of the British Australian and New Zealand Antarctic Research Expedition on RRS Discovery used white cotton sheeting to improvise a courtesy ensign for Antarctica, which had (and currently has) no official flag.
+The banner is now in the National Maritime Museum in London.
 The white flag was used to represent Antarctica on at least two occasions on the voyage to Antarctica.
-On 1 August, 1929, The Times noted that "the ship was flying the Union Jack at her forepeak, the white Antarctic flag at the foremast, and the Australian flag at the stern."
+On 1 August 1929, The Times noted that "the ship was flying the Union Jack at her forepeak, the white Antarctic flag at the foremast, and the Australian flag at the stern."